Ivan Yates

 Ivan Yates (born 23 October 1959) is an Irish broadcaster, businessman and former politician.
 He was elected as a Fine Gael Teachta Dála (TD) for the Wexford constituency at the 1981 general election and at each election until his retirement from politics in 2002.
 He also served as Minister for Agriculture, Food and Forestry from 1994 to 1997.
+Since 2009, Yates has been active as a political commentator.

 Early life

 Yates was born in Enniscorthy, County Wexford.
-He was educated at Aravon School, Bray; St. Columba's Church of Ireland College in Rathfarnham, Dublin; and Gurteen Agricultural College, County Tipperary.
+He was educated at Aravon School, Bray; St. Columba's Church of Ireland College in Rathfarnham, Dublin; and Gurteen College, County Tipperary.

 Political career

+Local politics

+Yates first gained political office in 1978 at the age of 18 when he secured a seat on Enniscorthy Urban Council as a member of Fine Gael, capturing the post by just 13 votes.